onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Our #1 concern should be how we personally relate with our own species and our system

 Diff yourself with God
+> "Pain and suffering are not physical events at the boundary between an agent’s body and the world, but representational states created within the mind of a conscious agent, as an expression of a mismatch between crucial regulation targets and the agent’s model of its present state." - [The California Institute for Machine Consciousness Research Program](https://drive.google.com/file/d/1IztggGcF19hYvGKCHLenIcPyfX2Nszyr/view)

 Cooperation is the ultimate attractor
 The right cooperation can outcompete competition